raarevalo96/laravel-excel-seeder/README.md

 - `timestamps` *(string/boolean TRUE)* - Set Laravel's timestamp in the database while seeding; set as TRUE will use current time.
 - `delimiter` *(string NULL)* - The delimiter used in the CSV files.
 Automatically determined by library, but can be overriden with this setting.
 - `chunk` *(integer 50)* - Insert the data of rows every `chunk` while reading the CSV. _Note: the PhpSpreadsheet library loads the entire spreadsheet file into memory.
 See issue #1_
+- `inputEncodings` *(array [])* - Array of possible input encodings.
+See https://www.php.net/manual/en/mbstring.supported-encodings.php.
+This value is used as the "from_encoding" parameter to mb_convert_encoding.
+If this is not specified, the internal encoding is used.
+- `outputEncoding` *(string)* - The output encoding.
+Default is UTF-8.

 ## Details
 #### Null values